-- Constant hunger; - Stealing, scavenging and/or hoarding food; - Frequent tiredness or listlessness; - Frequently dirty or unkempt; - Often poorly or inappropriately clad for the weather; - Poor school attendance or often late for school; - Poor concentration; - Affection or attention seeking behaviour; - Illnesses or injuries that are left untreated; - Failure to achieve developmental milestones, for example growth, weight; - Failure to develop intellectually or socially; - Responsibility for activity that is not age appropriate such as cooking, ironing, caring for siblings; - The child is regularly not collected or received from school; - The child is left at home alone or with inappropriate carers; - Adolescent neglect; - Affluent neglect. - 2.
-Physical Abuse may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
+- Constant hunger;

+- Stealing, scavenging and/or hoarding food;

+- Frequent tiredness or listlessness;

+- Frequently dirty or unkempt;

+- Often poorly or inappropriately dressed for the weather;

+- Poor school attendance or often late for school;

+- Not being brought to school;

+- Poor concentration:

+- Affection or attention seeking behaviour;

+- Illnesses or injuries that are left untreated;

+- Not being taken to medical appointments;

+- Failure to achieve developmental milestones, for example growth, weight;

+- Failure to develop intellectually or socially;

+- Responsibility for activity that is not age appropriate such as cooking, ironing, caring for siblings;

+- The child is regularly not collected or received from school;

+- The child is left at home alone or with inappropriate carers;

+- Adolescent neglect;

+- Affluent neglect.

+- 2. Physical Abuse may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating or otherwise causing physical harm to a child.
 Physical harm may also be caused when a parent/carer fabricates the symptoms of, or deliberately induces, illness in a child.